maybe-hello-world/midi-logger/README.md

 4. Open a new or existing document and put the cursor in the editor.
 5. Play some notes on your MIDI device.
 You should see the notes being inserted into the editor.

+## Commands

+- `Enable MIDI Logger`: Enables the MIDI Logger.
+- `Disable MIDI Logger`: Disables the MIDI Logger.
+- `Insert ABC template`: Inserts an ABC template into the editor.

 ## Settings

 - `Separator`: The character used to separate the notes.
 Valid only for the `Raw message` and `Scientific` output formats.